“I know that I’m here to have an impact.”

 It seems to be a characteristic of the millennial generation.
 Having a job is not enough.
 It has to have a grand impact.
 But in the same breath, they don’t want to pay for their education and demand more vacation time.
 Could those be conflicting goals?

-When we think about having an impact, we think about a cultural revolution or ending climate change, or inspiring millions.
+When we think about having an impact, we think about a cultural revolution or ending climate change or inspiring millions.
 But do you know what Tony Robbins needs to change the lives he changes?

-A guy or girl that has the kind of boring office job we’ve all come to despise.
+A guy or girl that has the kind of tedious office job we’ve all come to despise.
 I’m no different.
 The idea of going to work to sit in a cubicle where nothing exciting happens, on someone else’s schedule, working on someone else’s balance sheet makes my skin tingle just enough that I’d probably start doing drugs to cope with the boredom.

 Yet Tony Robins could not do his work without it.
 Those lives would cease to change.
 Shallow Hal wouldn’t be watchable.
-His impact would cease to exist if he could not find a willing accountant to do the work.
+His impact would cease if he could not find a willing accountant to do the work.